TinkerTools/poltype2/README.md

 * Check to ensure the final minimized MM structure is similar to the geometry optimized QM structure and raises error if not
 * Check for any missing van der Waals at end of program parameters and raises error
 * Check for any missing multipole parameters at end of program and raises error
+* Check for any zeroed out torsion parameters in final key file.
+Checks if fragmenter is transferring torsion properly.

 ### Atom Type Classification